braksator/minson/README.md

 you can use the *json* data type to include the data structure into a Minson encoded string.

-## Typed Arrays

-Minson can handle variables of [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) types.

-These are provided to Minson's templates not like Data Structures, but like Data Types, and will be exploded into their Array equivalent.

-For example specifying a configuration string of `'Int8Array'` will convert it to `['int(8)']` and specifying `Int8Array(3)[5]` will convert it to `['int(8)[5]', 'int(8)[5]', 'int(8)[5]']`.
-The correct TypedArray type will be restored during decoding.

-Note: Unlike data types, the capitalization of the TypedArray type name is important.

 ## Data Types

 In addition to data structures, the following is a list of supported data